mtask/DotfilesTracker/README.md

 #### Setup

+ - Script is made for Python3
  - Script expects that dotfiles repo is in path `~/.dotfiles` like in above example.
+   You can override this with `-p <absolute path>` but working directory is hard coded to `/home/<given username>`.
  - Dependencies
    - `pip3 install pyinotify`
    - Other libraries: `sys, os, argparse, subprocess`